Glenn Helder

 Glenn Helder (born 28 October 1968) is a Dutch former professional footballer who played as a winger.

 He notably played in the Premier League for Arsenal, in the Eredivisie for Sparta Rotterdam, Vitesse Arnhem and NAC Breda.
 He also played in Portugal for Benfica, in China with Dalian Wanda FC and in Hungary with MTK Hungária FC before finishing his career back in the Netherlands with RBC Roosendaal, TOP Oss and DOTO.
 He was capped four times by the Netherlands.

-Since retirement, he has played as a professional Poker player, a musician, a welder and a stand up comedian.
+Since retirement, he has been a professional Poker player, musician, welder and stand-up comedian.

 Playing career

 Born in Leiden, Helder played for Sparta Rotterdam and Vitesse Arnhem of the Eredivisie before joining Arsenal on 14 February 1995.
 He made his debut for Arsenal in a 1–0 home win against Nottingham Forest on 21 February 1995.
 Helder was the final signing made by Arsenal's then manager George Graham, who left a week after Helder's arrival.
 Helder made 27 league appearances for Arsenal, plus 12 as a substitute, and scored a solo goal for the club in a 3–2 win over Middlesbrough.
 In late 1996, just after the appointment of Arsène Wenger as manager, Arsenal sent Helder on loan to Benfica where he sustained a serious injury.
 On his return, Helder found that he had been replaced by Marc Overmars, who signed for Arsenal in the summer of 1997.
 Helder was unable to break back into the first team.

 Helder then moved to NAC Breda in his native Netherlands and, after a short spell there, he went to play in China for Dalian Wanda FC.
 Soon afterwards he returned to Breda for a second spell at the club before moving on to MTK Hungária FC of Hungary.
 He then returned home to trial with FC Dordrecht, which proved to be unfruitful.
 Helder eventually signed for RBC Roosendaal in 2000 and two years later moved to TOP Oss.
 He retired one year later.
 In July 2006, Helder made a surprise appearance for Arsenal in Dennis Bergkamp's final game, a testimonial against Ajax.
 Helder appears regularly in Masters footballing tournaments and soccer clinics.